Hibachi Steak with Grilled Wasabi Potatoes

 Traditional Hibachi vegetables include zucchini, mushrooms, onions, and the obligatory gigantic pile of bean sprouts.
 I love bean sprouts as much as the next person, but they are impractical when it comes to grilling.
 So, I opted for skewers of zucchini and mushrooms and a pile of crisp asparagus spears.
 Served with extra teriyaki sauce, they were just right to balance out the Meat & Potatoes.

 Please note: I did not include instructions for grilling the vegetables in my recipe below.
 I grilled mine immediately after the potatoes and they only take a few minutes.
 Olive oil, salt, and pepper is more than enough since you’ll likely douse them in the teriyaki sauce!

-Save this Hibachi Steak with Grilled Wasabi Potatoes to your “Main Dishes” Pinterest board!
+Save this Hibachi Steak to your “Main Dishes” Pinterest board!

 And let’s be friends on Pinterest!
 I’m always pinning tasty recipes!